StevenLOL/aicyber_semeval_2016_ivector/System_2/readme.md

 ##3 Training of i-vector extractor and i-vector extraction
 Training and extraction are all done in following script:
+This process will take hours to completed, however if you have a "super" computer or a cluster, you can use more threads and processes to train the system.

 ```
 sh ./run.w2v.sh